josephblair92/Werewolf/readme.md

 Submit a GET request to /scores to see how many games each user has won.
 On success, a JSON serialization of users and their corresponding scores will be returned.
 On failure, a null value will be returned.

 ###Test scripts
-Run the file script.py included in the root directory.
+Run the file test_script.py included in the root directory.
+Note that for the purposes of testing, automatic removal of "inactive" players and automatic switching of day and night has been disabled (this can be done manually by submitting a POST request to /day or /night).
+However, these features can easily be re-enabled.